bitwarden/passwordless-client-js/README.md

 This library allows you to fast & without complexity add passwordless sign in (using fido2/webauthn) to your web application.

+## Overview

+This is what you need to do:

+1. **You add our client side library** and call the function `passwordless.register` or `passwordless.signin`
+2. **You add two very simple endpoints on your backend** that integrates to your existing user system (*set cookie, sessions, etc*) (and communicates secrets with our API).
+3. You make a request between your clientside code and the verification endpoints on your backend to verify the registration or sign in.

+## Get coding
 To get started, add the library to your website (either as ES6 module or global):

 ES6 module: